Famous Birthdays on March 9

 Ukrainian poet and playwright (died 1861)

-Taras Hryhorovych Shevchenko was a Ukrainian poet, writer, artist, public and political figure, folklorist, and ethnographer.
-He wrote poetry in Ukrainian and prose in Russian.
+Taras Hryhorovych Shevchenko was a Ukrainian poet, writer, artist, public and political figure, folklorist and ethnographer.
+His literary heritage, in particular the poetry collection Kobzar, is regarded to be the…

 Read More